-This Japanese twist on avocado egg salad packs a punch with its delicious, creamy wasabi mayo sauce, sashimi grade salmon and bonito flakes and spring onion toppings.
+This Japanese twist on avocado egg salad packs a punch with its delicious, creamy wasabi mayo sauce mixed with tender cubes of sashimi-grade salmon, and topped with bonito flakes and green onion.
 It only takes 5 minutes to prepare and it’s ready to eat in just 20 minutes!

 Disclaimer: This post contains Amazon affiliate links.
 Sudachi Recipes earn a small percentage from qualifying purchases at no extra cost to you.
 See disclaimer for more info.

 What is Japanese Avocado Salad?

 To tell you the truth, there is no official dish called “Japanese avocado salad,” at least in Japan.

 Instead, it’s a salad made with fresh, cubed avocado mixed with Japanese condiments, ingredients and flavors.
 When a dish has Japanese influence, we often call it “wafu” which means “Japanese style.”

 Recently, avocados gained popularity in Japan, transitioning from trendy cafes to regular supermarket shelves.
 The Ministry of Finance reports avocado imports rose from 44,552 tons in 2010 to 79,559 tons in 2020.